 The Royal Horticultural Society manages retail across its garden locations alongside an eCommerce operation for books and gifts, both running through LS Central.
 During the pandemic, their online sales increased by 300–400%.
 Handling that volume without inventory errors required a single, consistent view of stock across every channel.
 Without it, order capture and fulfillment at that scale would have required manual intervention.

-Before expanding online, the question worth asking isn't which platform to use, it's whether your inventory data can actually support selling across channels simultaneously.
+Before expanding online, the key question is not only which platform to use.
+It is whether your inventory data can support selling across channels consistently.

 When every new revenue stream adds work instead of clarity

-The distinction between an operation that scales cleanly and one that grows increasingly difficult to manage often comes down to whether the systems underneath it were designed to work together.
+The difference between an operation that scales smoothly and one that becomes harder to manage often depends on whether the underlying systems were designed to work together.

 What changes when visibility becomes part of daily operations